NyteshadeXT/PF2e-Vault/6) NPCs/Restwell Keep/Jarek.md

 TBD

 ## DM Notes
-The players meet Jerek as part of the hook for the Death in Pincers adventure.
+The players meet Jerek as part of the hook for the [[1D - Death in the Pincers (D172) C]] adventure.

 ### Plot Hooks
 TBD